French Graphic Decoupage Coffee Table Makeover

 - sandpaper

-Since it was that lovely red wood, (that loves to “bleed” just like this other little table I did recently) I decided to give the whole thing a spray with Shellac before beginning.
+Since it was that lovely reddish wood, (that loves to “bleed” just like this other little table I did previously) I decided to give the whole thing a spray with Shellac before beginning.

 And since I was planning to use white paint on this one, it was a must!